Angela-Rene/Trees_in_NYC/README.md

 ## Project Setup Instructions:

 + Copy the code link to this repository and clone to your computer.
-+ Open the repository folder in a code editor, and create the virtual environment in that folder.
++ Open the repository folder in a code editor; and create the virtual environment in that folder.
-+ Create and Activate a Virtual Environment(commands in table below)
++ Create and Activate a Virtual Environment (commands in table below)
 + Install the `requirements.txt` file

 + Start by opening `data_cleaning_and_eda.ipynb`  to see the cleaning and EDA of original data sources.